Slamerz/DBS-Tournament-of-Power-Format/index.md

   - Example: You may include more than 1 copy of a [Dragon Ball] keyword card, or as many Saibamen cards as you'd like

 - **Banned/Errata List**:
-  - No additional banned cards
+  - There is currently no Ban List.
   - All official Errata cards remain active

 ## Champion Rules